n-genesis/finxact-json-vscode/README.md

 ## Fixed issue #
 ### 2.5.2
-- Indentation now starts at column 18
+- Indentation now starts at column 19 -20 (better closing bracket alignment)
 - Children are indented 4 space now longer with a tab
 - Closing brackets are aligned to the longest keynames closing bracket